walterxie/BioSci700/Assignment2/README.md

 	- To inspect the alignment, double-click on the partition to launch the viewer.

+In virus phylogenetic studies, the sampling dates for the virus sequences are typically known.
+Each viral sample corresponds to a specific date when it was collected.
+These dates naturally provide a temporal direction from the root to the tips, so called "forward time".

 2. Configure Tip Dates

 	- Go to the Tip Dates tab and check "Use tip dates."